tc39/proposal-function-pipe-flow/README.md

 The leftmost callback may have any arity, but any subsequent callbacks are expected to be unary.

-If `Function.flow` receives no arguments, then, by default, it will return `Promise.resolve`.
+If `Function.flowAsync` receives no arguments, then, by default, it will return `Promise.resolve`.

 ## Function.pipe